alcotronic/lighthouse-automation/README.md

 # Lighthouse Report Automation

+*work in progress*

 Solution with nestjs backend and angular frontend for manual or scheduled creation of google lighthouse reports (https://github.com/GoogleChrome/lighthouse).

 The project started more than two years ago for quality checks of https://taz.de.
 It was not finished and was abandoned for a while.
-I move the seperated old projects to a single nx-workspace (https://nx.dev) at the moment, including a lot of refactoring and lib creation.
+At the moment I am moving the seperated old projects to a single nx-workspace (https://nx.dev), including a lot of refactoring and lib creation.

 ## Backend